psypherium/Mint-Potato-Fusion-Icon-Theme/README.md

 If I am successful with the above, I might do some other stuff.

+i might also refork this into a "dont theme our apps" version, which only changes the folder icon and leaves everything else unaltered/gnome-stock.

 original readme below

 ### 📄 `README.md` – *Mint-Relaxed-Icons*